twastvedt/mendel/README.md

 ## To Do

+- remove family color
-add content and styling to details pane
+- add content and styling to details pane
+- delaunay not picking up plants from previous session when adding new plant of same family
+- Icon display in family edit view

 ## Development